cse-chalmers-gu-python/chalmers-advanced-python/labs/lab1/README.md

 For the purpose of testing, and more generally to cleanly separate input and output from processing, the `dialogue()` function should be divided into two separate functions:

-- `answer_query(tramdict, query)`, which takes the query string and returns the answer as a value (list or integer or float, or `False` if the query cannot be interpreted);
+- `answer_query(tramdict, query)`, which takes the query string and returns the answer as a value (list or integer or float).
+You should decide how to handle queries that cannot be interpreted.

 - `dialogue(tramfile)` itself, which reads the file into a dictionary, loops by asking for input, and for each input prints the value returned by `answer_query(tramdict, query)`, except for input `quit` (terminating the loop) and for uninterpreted input (asking the user to try again).